 2. What are gas fees, and can I avoid them?

 Gas fees are charges you need to pay on the Ethereum blockchain to perform a function, which, in this case, includes making an NFT.
 Think of gas fees as the processing fees you have to pay to your bank each time you make a transaction online.

-Gas fees help to maintain network security and make sure that transactions on any blockchain are safe from unwanted spammers.
+Gas fees help maintain network security and ensure that transactions on any blockchain are safe from unwanted spammers.

-They’re measured in gwei (which is a unit of gas that is used in the Ethereum network), and they can go up and down depending on how heavy the use of the blockchain is.
+They’re measured in gwei (i.e a unit of gas that is used in the Ethereum network), and they can go up and down depending on how heavy the use of the blockchain is.

-Can you avoid paying a gas fee?
-Sure!
+Bet you’re wondering if you can avoid paying a gas fee.
+Of course!
 Some NFT marketplaces like Rarible offer gas-free minting.
 The platform places the gas fee on the buyer of the NFT and not the creator.